 Mary Berry Savoury Rice Recipe

-• Refrigerate: Cool the rice quickly (within 1 hour) and store in an airtight container in the fridge for up to 2 days.
-Rice can grow bacteria quickly, so cool it fast.
+• Fridge: Cool the rice quickly (within an hour) and store in the fridge for up to 2 days.

 • Sugar: 6g